YasiOnFire/coders-railroad/README.md

 # CodersRailroad 🚂
 [![Netlify Status](https://api.netlify.com/api/v1/badges/ce52d7e4-bfb2-497c-a46c-096a68712f34/deploy-status)](https://app.netlify.com/sites/coders-railroad/deploys) [![GitHub contributors](https://img.shields.io/github/contributors/YasiOnFire/coders-railroad.svg)](https://GitHub.com/YasiOnFire/coders-railroad/graphs/contributors/) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com) [![Twitter share](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?url=https%3A%2F%2Fcoders-railroad.netlify.app%2F&via=YasiOnFire&text=Add%20your%20cart%20to%20the%20Hacktoberfest%20Train%21&hashtags=hacktoberfest)

+> NOTICE!
+As of 2022, PR's to this repo will not be labeled as `hacktoberfest-accepted` since this is meant just to practise contributing to OOS.

 This is a simple project made for [Hactoberfest](https://hacktoberfest.digitalocean.com/).
 An easy entry to Pull Requests.
 You can add your cart to the HF train by submitting a PR.

 ## See the train in action: >>> [https://coders-railroad.netlify.app/](https://coders-railroad.netlify.app/) <<<